-Research initiatives funded by outside sources (sponsored research) are conducted through the DOE's Work for Others (WFO) program.
+Research initiatives funded by outside sources (sponsored research) are conducted through the DOE's Strategic Partnership Projects (SPP) program.
 While most research conducted at Brookhaven National Laboratory is financially supported by the U.S. Department of Energy, funding from other Federal agencies in the form of interagency agreements or grants can also be beneficial and appropriate.
 Funding arrangements of this kind can help advance the Laboratory's own research goals and interests and enable BNL scientists to engage in some of the important research challenges currently faced by other Federal agencies, including research associated with homeland security, countering terrorism, medical challenges, and more.

-The guiding principles of the WFO process seek to assure that the proposed sponsored research assignment will:
+The guiding principles of the SPP process seek to assure that the proposed sponsored research assignment will: